liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/06-configuring-sites/04-advanced-site-settings.markdown

 ## Analytics

-@product@ includes built-in support for Google Analytics for analyzing traffic on your Site.
+@sharepoint@ includes built-in support for Google Analytics for analyzing traffic on your Site.
 Google Analytics provides a snippet of code which you add to your pages enable tracking.
 Adding this code to every page on a Site would be tedious, especially if it's a large Site with a lot of user-generated